stubbscroll/evolve-script/readme.txt

 - for now script distributes each crafter equally among resources (at least in mad-land and bioseed-land), but optimizing this is extremely low priority
-- the script insists on trying to be at positive power near the end of mad runs (with all industry buildings turned on), when it reset faster by increasing the knowledge cap (and let some rock quarriers and whatever be turned off). it gets worse if all resources are present and we have powered sawmills, quarries, cement plants, mines
+- the script insists on trying to be at positive power near the end of mad runs (with all industry buildings turned on), when it can reset faster by increasing the knowledge cap (and let some rock quarriers and whatever be turned off). it gets worse if all resources are present and we have powered sawmills, quarries, cement plants, mines
-- when playing synth or nano, the script sees wireless signal deficit and builds a bunch of transmitters that can't be powered on because of power deficit, and for some reason the script doesn't build mines to get copper for coal powerplants. though the script gets out of this rut after ~250 days
+- when playing synth or nano, the script sees wireless signal deficit and builds a bunch of transmitters that can't be powered on because of power deficit, and for some reason the script doesn't build mines to get copper for coal powerplants. though the script gets out of this rut by itself after ~250 days
 - script never crafts manually or buys resources when challenge genes disabled
 - bioseed: script is stalled on researching space probes, doesn't trade for helium-3